-The Company has a revolving line of credit ("LOC") agreement which matures April 12, 2022.
+The Company has a revolving line of credit ("LOC") agreement which matures April 12, 2025.
 The LOC provides for \$75,080 in working capital.
 The interest rate is at the Wall Street Journal prime rate plus 1.50% and is adjusted daily.
 Principal and interest are payable upon demand, but if demand is not made, then annual payments of accrued interest only are due, with the principal balance due upon maturity.
-As of December 31, 2021, and 2020, the effective interest rate was 4.75%.
+As of December 31, 2022, and 2021, the effective interest rate was 9.0% and 4.75%, respectively.
 The LOC is collateralized by all the business assets of Where Food Comes From Organic, Inc. ("WFCFO"), a subsidiary of WFCF.
-As of December 31, 2021, and 2020, there were no amounts outstanding under this LOC.
+As of December 31, 2022, and 2021, there were no amounts outstanding under this LOC.